EmpPowiUDE/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

 Part 3: The Election in Novaland
 =======================================

-After participants completed the fourth vignette, the part of the Novaland stay that revolves around the national election started.
+After participants completed the pollster page, the part of the Novaland stay that revolves around the national election started.
 The respective pages are part of the `election` app in the oTree project.
-In this election, participants could vote for onw of two parties, the **Soziale Partei Novaland** or the **Konservative Partei Novaland**.
+In this election, participants could vote for one of two parties, the **Soziale Partei Novaland** or the **Konservative Partei Novaland**.
 The election was designed to test the effects of public service quality and corruption on electoral behavior and incumbent punishment.

 The election app is structured as follows:
     #.
 The first page introduces the election and the political system of Novaland.